ansys/pyaedt-toolkits-antenna/doc/source/getting_started/index.rst

 Getting started
 ===============

-This section explains how to install the Antenna toolkit.
+This section explains how to install the AEDT Antenna Toolkit.

 .. grid:: 2